datacamp-content-public/R-Epi/chapter3.md

 xp: 50
 ```

 [Electroencephalography](https://en.wikipedia.org/wiki/Electroencephalography) is an electro-physiological monitoring method to record electrical activity of the brain.
 The human body transfers information by neurons.
-This cells emitting signals via changes of electrochemical potentials.
+These cells emit signals via changes of electrochemical potentials.
 A single neuronal activity usually cannot be detected in-vivo.
 But hundreds or thousands of neurons are involved in neurological processes in the brain, so that we can measure their synchronous activity as electrical potentials on the scalp.

 The signals are measured in micro volts (µV) and need some pre-processing to obtain information.
-At the end of this part we can compare activities in $\alpha$ , $\beta$  and $\delta$ bands.
+At the end of this part we can compare activities in $\alpha$, $\beta$ and $\delta$ bands.

 $\alpha$-waves (8-13 Hz):
 - relaxed and awake, but closed eyes